 I couldn’t be more pleased with how these came out!
 Since the mats are machine washable, and the craft paint is permanent, these festive mats are easy to clean!

 Furthermore, the non-skid backing makes them perfect to put by the doors and in front of my kitchen sink.

 There are so many uses for these mats.
 They could easily be adapted for any holiday or simply just as a welcome mat!

 In fact, when I made these years ago, many of them were personalized with names!
 That, in turn, makes them wonderful to give as gifts!

-If you want to save this project for later, be sure to pin it to a board on Pinterest!
+If you want to save this project for later, be sure to pin one of these two images to a board on Pinterest!

 Do you have someone on your gift list that might like a hand painted, festive mat?
-Truly, these are super easy to make and only take about 30 minutes to complete!
+Honestly, these are super easy to make and only take about 30 minutes to complete!

 If you missed my last post, Creating With Sheet Metal and you are looking for additional unique gift ideas this post is for you!

 I will be sharing An Old-Fashioned Christmas with you!
 Then a bit later in the season I will show you how to make some easy and inexpensive Christmas ornaments and decorations.
 Since Mr. Man and I have the tree farm now, I’ve got LOTS of pine cones to create with, so I hope you will join me then!